-Under all Master Plan Alternatives, the Haupt Garden would be reinstalled and would function as an upgraded green roof above the Quadrangle Building including expansion into the area now occupied by the Sackler service ramp.
+Under all Master Plan Alternatives, the Haupt Garden would be replaced and expanded and would function as an upgraded green roof above the

+Quadrangle Building including expansion into the area now occupied by the Sackler service ramp.
 Pervious pavers, bioretention areas, and additional plantings and green space would be added wherever possible.